+Especially when you have a helper like cute little Simon!
 Sometimes having an assistant can make quilting a little difficult.
 Thank goodness he is cute!

 I have to admit that I was so excited to win this great bundle of fabric but when I got it I had no idea of what to make.
-I don’t usually go for big prints and to me I couldn’t see how they all coordinated……so they sat in my stash.
+I don’t usually go for big prints and to me I couldn’t see how they all coordinated……so the fabrics sat in my stash.

-I had a fat quarter of solid Indigo Quilter’s Candy that I had bought from Connecting Threads last year so I cut it into strips and added it between the blocks.
+I had a fat quarter of solid Indigo Quilter’s Candy that I had bought from Connecting Threads last year so I cut it into 1½” strips and added it between the blocks.
 Of course I didn’t have enough…..now what to do??

 Still working with my stash I pulled out a piece of solid red…..another really old piece and used it for the back.
 Feeling it I am sure this is actually Palencia which is a blend of polyester and cotton that I used as lining in clothes many years ago….we just won’t tell anybody about the polyester!